 Shelter is a housing and homelessness charity.
 Their website is full of useful information and advice, including an online deposit checker to make sure your deposit is protected.
 They also provide template letters around deposit and repair issues.
-For more information visit their website.
+For more information visit their website at england.shelter.org.uk